s3yonsei/rewind_serverless/README.md

 cd rewind_serverless/evaluation/throughput
 ./run.sh $DOCKER_USER
 ```

-The throughput results maybe consume nearly 1 hour to finish or more.
+Obtaining the throughput results may take nearly 1 hour or more to complete.
 In all subsequent experiments, the `user-memory` value is configured to 4096.

 ### Figure 8 (Run-to-Run execution time)

+To obtain the run-to-run experiment results, execute the following commands.
 ```bash
 cd rewind_serverless/evaluation/runtorun
 ./run.sh $DOCKER_USER
 ```
+Obtaining the results may take nearly 5 minutes or more to complete.

 ### Figure 9 (Checkpoint time) and 10 (Rewind time)

+To obtain the time of the checkpoint/rewind, execute the following commands.
 ```bash
 cd rewind_serverless/evaluation/cr
 ./run.sh $DOCKER_USER
 ```
+Obtaining the results may take nearly 5 minutes or more to complete.

 ### Figure 5 (RSS)

+To obtain the time of the checkpoint/rewind, execute the following commands.
 ```bash
 cd rewind_serverless/evaluation/rss
 ./run.sh $DOCKER_USER
 ```
+Obtaining the results may take nearly 5 minutes or more to complete.